-How do we communicate?
+How do we Communicate?

-You can have a channel on our Slack workspace just for your own community, have all the conversations you have already but right next to others who also want to make a difference.
-We can run events together, share information, answer questions and offer advice to people working and volunteering on this crisis throughout the public sector.
+Slack is the platform we use for large cross-government groups to collaborate asynchronously.
+You can have a channel on our Slack workspace just for your own community - have all the conversations you have already but right next to others who also want to make a difference.
+We can run events together, share information, answer questions and offer advice to people working and volunteering on the climate-biodiversity crises throughout the public sector.

 Since forming in 2019, we have connected with 200+ councils and 100+ public bodies.
 See below if your organisation or local council are involved!